Admissions

 Students who do not demonstrate sufficient proficiency in English may be retested or asked to take courses in English for speakers of other languages.
 A higher level of proficiency will be required in order for students to serve as teaching fellows.

-It is the policy of the Graduate School to verify all credentials submitted in support of an application.
+It is the policy of the graduate school to verify all credentials submitted in support of an application.
 All transcripts, recommendations, publications, standardized test scores, and supplemental materials may be traced to their sources in order to confirm their authenticity.
 Written materials submitted by an applicant are subject to review for the purpose of identifying plagiarism.
+Any falsification or misrepresentation contained in the application and supplied by an applicant may be cause for denying or rescinding admission to the Graduate School of Arts and Sciences.

 Applicants are typically notified of decisions regarding their applications during the months of February and March.
 Official notification is sent from the Graduate School of Arts and Sciences only.